kitnato/neverquest/source/data/manual.md

 #### Stalwart

-There are no penalties when wearing armor.
+There are no stamina penalties when wearing armor.

 #### Tank

-Having a shield equipped increases total [protection](#protection) based on its class.
+Total [protection](#protection) is increased by the equipped shield's block chance.

 ### Quests